publiclab/publiclab-archive/notes/rockets/11-05-2019/knowflow-will-have-a-nb-iot-version-one-in-few-weeks.md

 ---
-title: 'KnowFlow will have a NB-IoT version one in few weeks'
+title: "KnowFlow will have a NB-IoT version one in few weeks"\ntagnames: 'water-quality, knowflow'
-tagnames: water-quality, knowflow
 author: rockets
 path: /notes/rockets/11-05-2019/knowflow-will-have-a-nb-iot-version-one-in-few-weeks.md
 nid: 21393